 Although I definitely do not consider water a “yawn in a glass,” if you go plastic-free or zero-waste, you do limit your beverage options.
 Fortunately I love tea with milk and I can buy loose leaf tea in bulk and milk in a returnable glass bottle.
 (I could give up chocolate if I really, really had to and perhaps I could even cut all sugar, but giving up milk in my tea would be like kicking heroine.)
 Occasionally you may want something besides water, milk, tea or coffee.
 Something fizzy.

 To create fizzy drinks, you can ferment a few different foods, such as beets.
 However, beet kvass tastes sour and I like mine strong.
-If you need a substitute for Coca-Cola, you’ll want to try making ginger ale or fermented lemonade instead (I’ll make one of those for a post soon).
+If you need a substitute for soda, you’ll want to try making ginger beer or fermented lemonade instead.

 I love the low-tech aspect of beet kvass.
 You need only a glass jar to ferment it.
 You don’t heat the water.
 You don’t cook anything.
 You don’t can it in a hot water bath.
 You literally just throw some stuff in a jar and wait a few days for the microbes to work their magic.